CICCE Inclusion Team (iTeam)

 Multicultural Resource Library

-The Center for Inclusion and Cross Cultural Engagement offers an ever-expanding library of cultural resources including films and books.
-Students, faculty and staff members are welcome to visit us in Stewart Hall to view our collection and use the available resources.
+The Center for Inclusion and Cross Cultural Engagement offers an ever-expanding library of cultural resources, including films and books.
+Students, faculty, and staff members are welcome to contact us to view our collection and use the available resources.